 I recommend getting a list of both broad, high volume keyword as well as narrow, specific keywords – you will use both.

-Once you enter your target keyword into the keyword tool, notice the “competition” number that each keyword has.
+Once you enter your target keyword into the keyword tool, notice each keyword’s “competition” number.

 The more competitive the keyword, the higher the score.